-What is Valve Cover?
+What is Tune Up?

 When an engine is tuned up, a series of parts that wear out (spark plugs, plug wires, distributor cap, etc.) are replaced to bring the engine back to good operating condition.
 In addition, timing is checked and set.